Murder of Maria Ridulph: Reopening of the case

-The case was reopened in 2008 based on new information from McCullough's half-sister Janet Tessier.
+The case was reopened in 2008 based on allegations from McCullough's half-sister Janet Tessier.
 According to Janet, their mother Eileen Tessier on her deathbed in January 1994 had said, "Those two little girls, and the one that disappeared, John did it.
 John did it, and you have to tell someone."
-Janet took the statement as meaning that her half-brother John Tessier (soon to rename himself Jack McCullough) had kidnapped and murdered Maria Ridulph; she had also heard from her older sisters (Katherine Tessier (Caulfield) and Jeanne Tessier) that Eileen had lied to investigators that he was home on the night of the crime.
-Another of McCullough's half-sisters, Mary Pat Tessier (Hunt), was also present when Eileen spoke to Janet, but later testified that she had only heard her mother say, "He did it."
+Janet took the statement as meaning that her half-brother John Tessier had kidnapped and murdered Maria Ridulph; she had also heard from her older sisters, Katherine Tessier Caulfield and Jeanne Tessier, that Eileen had lied to investigators that he was home on the night of the crime.
+Another of McCullough's half-sisters, Mary Pat Tessier Hunt, was also present when Eileen spoke to Janet, but later testified that she had only heard her mother say, "He did it."
 Nevertheless, Mary Pat testified that she had the same understanding as Janet and that her older sisters had suspected John Tessier of the murder for years.
 At the time, Eileen, a cancer patient, was on morphine and according to her doctor was "disoriented".
 McCullough, who allegedly had once threatened to kill Janet with a gun and sexually molested his half-sister Jeanne when she was a minor, was estranged from the Tessier family by the time of Eileen's death.
 He was told not to attend her funeral.

-Janet Tessier said that she made several fruitless attempts over the next fourteen years to get law enforcement, including the Sycamore police and the FBI (who referred her back to the Sycamore police), to look into her mother's statement.
-Patrick Solar, who during part of this time was a lieutenant with the Sycamore police and had identified William Henry Redmond as the most likely suspect in the Ridulph murder, told CNN that Janet had never spoken to him, but that he would not have suspected John Tessier (Jack McCullough) because he knew the Tessier family, Ralph Tessier had painted the Sycamore police cars, and John Tessier had been cleared by the FBI in 1957.
+Janet Tessier said that she made several fruitless attempts over the next fourteen years to get law enforcement, including the Sycamore police and the FBI, to look into her mother's statement.
+Patrick Solar, who during part of this time was a lieutenant with the Sycamore police and had identified William Henry Redmond as the most likely suspect in the Ridulph murder, told CNN that Janet had never spoken to him, but that he would not have suspected John Tessier because he knew the Tessier family, Ralph Tessier had painted the Sycamore police cars, and John Tessier had been cleared by the FBI in 1957.
 In 2008, Janet e-mailed an Illinois State Police tip line, resulting in the state police cold case unit undertaking a lengthy investigation into McCullough's background and alibi.